-Senate confirms 15 resident electoral commissioners - Nigeria Today
+Senate Confirms 15 Resident Electoral Commissioners - Nigeria Today

 “They are coming at a very important time to compliment the work already being laid by the current chairman of INEC and to guide us into new reforms that we have put into the amendment of the Electoral Act.

-“I hope they will be able to do that successfully so that we can continue to improve on our electoral processes,’’ he said.
+“I hope they will be able to do that successfully, so that we can continue to improve on our electoral processes,’’ he said.
+(NAN)

+The post Senate Confirms 15 Resident Electoral Commissioners appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share